visakhvijayakumar-dev/visakhvijayan/README.md

 ### Hi there, I'm visakh 👋
 <h2>💻👨‍💻Full Stack Web Developer</h2>

 - 🌱 I'm a Developer and Teacher!.
-Currently learning everything related to become a Full stack Developer
+Currently learning everything to become a Full stack Developer
 - 👯 I’m looking to collaborate with other content creators
 - 🥅 2020 Goals: Learn more to build My Dev Empire